 Students have opportunities to work on research with a faculty mentor and sign up for credit as PSY 401 (variable credits).
 Typically, a student will spend about 3 hours per week during the term for each credit of research in PSY 401.
 Students should consult individual faculty members to discuss opportunities for this type of research experience.

-There are two possible options for the capstone.
-One option involves the course sequence of capstone courses (PSY 460 and PSY 461 for on-campus students or PSY 440 and PSY 441 for online students).
-The other option, which has a GPA prerequisite, is PSY 403, Honors Thesis.
-This research is typically completed on campus over the course of a year.
+There are three possible options for the capstone.
+One option involves the capstone course (PSY 461), which has a prerequisite course (PSY 460).
+A second option is the course PSY 450.
+The third option, which has a GPA prerequisite, is PSY 403, Honors Thesis.
+The 403 research is typically completed over the course of a year.